What Is The Best Truck Camper?

 Cons:

-14. Hallmark Milner
+13. Hallmark Milner

 The Milner has a traditional feel while not being the lightest truck camper.
 The bang for your buck is also a little bit questionable here.

-However, where the Milner can really shine is through its overall quality.
+However, where the Milner can shine is through its overall quality.
 The fiberglass construction in the camper is fantastic.

 The fact that they’ve been refining the Milner over such a long time leads to a great design and a feeling that you’re right at home.